DCC-EX/dcc-ex.github.io/docs/ex-turntable/getting-started.rst

 Now you're ready!
 =================

-At this point, you should have a fully assembled Turntable-EX with the software loaded, a default configuration, and the device driver installed and configured in your CommandStation.
+At this point, you should have a fully assembled |EX-TT| with the software loaded, a default configuration, and the device driver installed and configured in your CommandStation.

-In addition, Turntable-EX should be connected to your CommandStation ready to test, tune your turntable positions, and configure EX-RAIL ready for use on your layout.
+In addition, |EX-TT| should be connected to your CommandStation ready to test, tune your turntable positions, and configure EX-RAIL ready for use on your layout.

 Click the "next" button to get cracking!